Proasellus meridianus (Racovitza, 1919)

 Identification

-This species can usually by distinguished from Asellus aquaticus by the continuous pale band along the posterior margin of the head.
-However, care is needed since the two species are frequently confused.
+Proasellus meridianus can usually by distinguished from Asellus aquaticus by the continuous pale band along the posterior margin of the head.
+However, care is needed since in some specimens the dark gut can be seen through the pale head giving an impression of a pigmented patch.
+Consequently the the two species are frequently confused.
 The shape of the male first pereopod is diagnostic.

 Distribution